Loamy Terrace

 Mechanism

-The state is significantly altered by mechanical tillage to allow the site to be placed into production agriculture.
-The disruption to the plant community, the soil and the hydrology of the system make restoration to a true reference state unlikely.
+The state is significantly altered by mechanical tillage converting site to the Sod-busted State (3) to facilitate production agriculture.
+The disruption to the plant community, the soil, and the hydrology of the system make restoration to the Native/Invaded Grass State (2) unlikely.

 Mechanism